SmitomS/BAE565_finalProject/README.md

 # BAE565_finalProject
-This repo contains files for BAE565 final project report
+This repo contains files for BAE565 final project report.
+The BAE_FinalProjectDraft.Rmd contains the main file.